 # 6. Drink bottled water at all times.

-If your the healthy type then there are also heaps of cafes where you can get healthy salads ( safe to eat) and organic dishes if that’s your thing.
+If you are the healthy type then there are also heaps of cafes where you can get healthy salads ( safe to eat) and organic dishes if that’s your thing.
 Head for areas like Seminyak and Oberoi’s Eat St as well as Canggu where there are dozens of places to satisfy even the most discerning foodies.

-Simply put, it has some the best waves in the world.
-If your coming to Bali to surf then you probably know all the decent spots and breaks so its pointless for me to go on about these but for the sake of newbies the following beaches and degree of difficulty should be helpful.
+Simply put, it has some of the best waves in the world.
+If you’re coming to Bali to surf then you probably know all the decent spots and breaks so it’s pointless for me to go on about these but for the sake of newbies, the following beaches and degree of difficulty should be helpful.

-Airport Left & Rights – you have to take a boat out the the reef here so it is more for the intermediate.
+You have to take a boat out of the reef here so it is more for the intermediate.
 If it’s big, forget it unless you are experienced.
-Te boat ride out to the reef will cost your Rp 50 000 per person and it’s a fun start to the surf.
-Just rock up to the beach and approach a local and they will point you int he right direction.
-The wave is a fun left hander and it does break over a reef so even in small swell conditions if you fall off you can hurt yourself.
+The boat ride out to the reef will cost you Rp 50 000 per person and it’s a fun start to the surf.
+Just rock up to the beach and approach a local and they will point you in the right direction.
+The wave is a fun left-hander and it does break over a reef so even in small swell conditions if you fall off you can hurt yourself.

 Canggu – Old Man’s – a great place for beginners to learn to surf as the waves are gentler here.
-You hire a long board and an instructor who will go out with you to where the waves break.
+You hire a longboard and an instructor who will go out with you to where the waves break.
 Again, in big dangerous conditions stay well clear.

 Canggu – Echo Beach and Restaurants – only for intermediate to advance.
 Echo Beach is notoriously territorial so locals rule here.
-It’s one of the best right handers in Bali so expect it to be really crowded and very hassled.
+It’s one of the best right-handers in Bali so expect it to be really crowded and very hassled.

 Sanur, Nusa Dua – you will need boats to get out to the reef but only for those who are experienced.

 Keramas – an awesome wave for the experienced.
-A perfect right hander but really packed when the swell picks up.
+A perfect right-hander but really packed when the swell picks up.

 If you want to surf and you have never tried it before stick to the main patrolled areas.
-People die all the time in bali when they try to be heroes out in the surf.Its a dangerous sport and doing it in Bali needs extreme caution.
+People die all the time in Bali when they try to be heroes out in the surf.
+It’s a dangerous sport and doing it in Bali needs extreme caution.
 There are lots of surfboard hire places in the main areas including the beach and you will pay about $20 per day.
 If you damage the board watch out as they will slug you with some heavy ding repair fees.
 Like most avid surfers who talks their boards over to Bali f you do get a ding don’t stress too much as there are lots of places to get it repaired and they are cheap and really good.
 If you want to buy a board in Bali there are many shops in Canggu and Seminyak including Al Merrick and Chilli stores plus the dozens of Rip Curl and Billabong stores that sell boards, fins, wax, jetties and board shorts.

 I haven’t really spoken about seniors or the elderly coming to Bali but here are some really good tips for those over 55’s coming to Bali for the first time.

 a) It can get really hot so you do not want to be out in the middle of the day in the sun.
 You will fry!
-Try to limit exploring the local area or sightseeing to the hours of 9-11am and after 4pm.
+Try to limit exploring the local area or sightseeing to the hours of 9-11 am and after 4 pm.
 Anything in between is too severe.
 Hang by the pool or better be in the shade.

 b) Watch out walking the footpaths at night.
-Some of these are damaged with huge pot holes.
+Some of these are damaged with huge potholes.
 You do not want to fall into one of these.
 It will be the end of you.

 c) There are some really good doctors in Bali and they have a good hospital in Denpasar.
-Having said that if your really sick I would get the first flight back home if you can. make sure you have all your travel insurance up to date.
+Having said that if you really sick I would get the first flight back home if you can. make sure you have all your travel insurance up to date.

 A totally random tip: is that you do not have to tip in Bali.
 I’m a firm believer in tipping but the Balinese don’t expect it.
 Having said that the average wage here is $200-$400 per month so it would hurt to tip a bit.
 Even a few dollars can make a huge difference.
 If the service has been outstanding in your villa or restaurant make sure you show them your gratitude.

-- 1.5 litre bottle of water
+- 1.5-litre bottle of water

 - red bull